 Each member who is at least 50 years of age and has five years of service with the Minneapolis Fire Department is eligible to receive a service pension, monthly, for the remainder of the member's life.
 All benefits are based on a plan of a number of units.
 A unit is 1/80th of the maximum current monthly salary of a first grade firefighter.
 Pensions are based on current fire department payroll and are fully escalated for all persons receiving a pension benefit.
 Each vested member also receives a lump sum amount, at the time of separation, from the General Fund based on the number of years the member has belonged to the Association.
-Units paid per month are based on the percentage that the actuarial value of assets of the special fund equal the actuarial valuation of the relief association prepared in accordance with Minn.
+Units paid per month are based on the percentage that the actuarial value of assets of the special fund equals the actuarial accrued liabilities of the special fund, according to the most recent annual actuarial valuation of the relief association prepared in accordance with Minn.
 Stat. §§ 356.215 and 356.216 and the number of years of service on the Minneapolis Fire Department.
 The service pension schedules in terms of units is identified in Minn.
 Stat. § 423C.05, subd.
 2(b).